GoogleCloudPlatform/solutions-google-compute-engine-cluster-for-jmeter/README.md

 * `CLIENT_ID` and `CLIENT_SECRET`
     * Set to client ID and client secret created in the previous section.
 * `CLOUD_STORAGE`
-    * Set to Google Cloud Storage bucket name configured for this sample.
+    * Set to Google Cloud Storage bucket name configured for the application.
 * `DEFAULT_PROJECT`
     * Project ID is found on the top left corner of [Google Cloud Console](https://cloud.google.com/console).

-Usage of this Sample Application
+Usage of the Application
 --------------------------------

 #### `jmeter_cluster.py`

-`jmeter_cluster.py` is the main script of the sample.
+`jmeter_cluster.py` is the main script of the application.
 It starts up Google Compute Engine instance cluster with JMeter servers, starts JMeter client and deletes the cluster when it's no longer needed.